Dolphin v1.0 Technical Report: Abstract

 \section{Abstract}

 \weng{ Ultrasound is vital in modern medicine but faces challenges like operator dependence, image noise, and dynamic real-time scanning, which hinder effective AI integration.
 Though large multimodal models excel in other medical imaging areas, they struggle with ultrasound's unique complexities.
-To bridge this gap, we introduce Dolphin v1.0 (V1) and its reasoning-augmented version, Dolphin R1—the first large-scale multimodal ultrasound foundation models designed to unify diverse clinical tasks within a single vision-language framework.
-To tackle the variability, noise, and operator dependence inherent in ultrasound imaging, we curated a groundbreaking multimodal dataset at the 2-million-scale, integrating textbook knowledge, public ultrasound data, synthetic knowledge-distilled samples, and general multimodal corpora.
+To bridge this gap, we introduce Dolphin V1 and its reasoning-augmented version, Dolphin R1— the first multimodal large language models (MLLMs) dedicated to ultrasound, designed to unify diverse clinical tasks within a single vision-language framework.
+We curate a multimodal dataset at the 2-million-scale, integrating textbook knowledge, diagnostic ultrasound data, synthetic knowledge-distilled samples, and general multimodal corpora.
 This comprehensive dataset ensures the models achieve robust perception, strong generalization, and broad clinical adaptability across medical domains.}